liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should convert JSPs that have custom styles for the breadcrumb to ADTs for the breadcrumb.
-ADTs can be created from the UI of the Portal by navigating to *Site Settings* &rarr; *Application Display Templates*.
+To style the Breadcrumb portlet, you should use ADTs instead of using custom styles in your JSPs.
+ADTs can be created from the UI of the portal by navigating to *Site Settings* &rarr; *Application Display Templates*.
 ADTs can also be created programatically.

 #### Why was this change made?

-ADTs provide more flexibility than JSPs since coding is not needed to change the look and feel of your application.
+ADTs allow you to change an application's look and feel without changing its JSP code.

 ---------------------------------------

-### Changed Usage of `liferay-ui:ddm-template-selector` Taglib
+### Changed Usage of the `liferay-ui:ddm-template-selector` Tag
 - **Date:** 2015-Mar-16
 - **JIRA Ticket:** LPS-53790

 #### What changed?

-The attribute `classNameId` of the `liferay-ui:ddm-template-selector` taglib has changed to `className`.
+The attribute `classNameId` of the `liferay-ui:ddm-template-selector` taglib tag has been renamed `className`.

 #### Who is affected?

-This affects developers using the `liferay-ui:ddm-template-selector` taglib.
+This affects developers using the `liferay-ui:ddm-template-selector` tag.

 #### How should I update my code?

-You should replace the `classNameId` attribute with `className`.
+In your `liferay-ui:ddm-template-selector` tags, rename the `classNameId` attribute to `className`.

 #### Why was this change made?

 Application Display Templates were being referenced by their UUID, which was usually not known by the developer.
-This change was made to simplify the usage of this taglib.
+Referencing all DDM templates by their class name simplifies using this tag.

 ---------------------------------------

-### Changed Usage of Asset Preview
+### Changed the Usage of Asset Preview
 - **Date:** 2015-Mar-16
 - **JIRA Ticket:** LPS-53972

 #### What changed?

-This changes the way assets are previewed.
-A taglib is now used instead of directly including the JSP referenced by the `assetRenderer.getPreviewPath` method.
+Instead of directly including the JSP referenced by the `AssetRenderer`'s `getPreviewPath` method to preview an asset, you now use a taglib tag.

 #### Who is affected?

-This affects developers who have written code that directly calls the `assetRenderer.getPreviewPath` method.
-An example of calling this method before this change is available below:
+This affects developers who have written code that directly calls an `AssetRenderer`'s `getPreviewPath` method to preview an asset.

+#### How should I update my code?

+JSP code that previews an asset by calling an `AssetRenderer`'s `getPreviewPath` method, such as in the example code below, must be replaced:

     <liferay-util:include
         page="<%= assetRenderer.getPreviewPath(liferayPortletRequest, liferayPortletResponse) %>"